Date last updated: 15 October 2021

 A step-parent will not automatically get parental responsibility for a child if they marry or enter into a civil partnership with a child’s parent.
 A step-parent means a person is married to or in a civil partnership with a child’s parent; it does not include couples who are cohabiting.

-If you were in a relationship with your civil partner or same-sex spouse when your child was born, different rules may apply.
-See A guide to lesbian parenting produced by Rights of Women or this parenting rights information by Stonewall.
+If you were in a same-sex relationship with your civil partner or spouse when your child was born, different rules may apply.
+See Stonewall’s parenting rights information or Rights of Woman’s guide to lesbian parenting for more information.

 A step-parent can get parental responsibility by: